 - Unrealised exchange gains are generally taxable.

-- Stamp tax at ad volarem basis of between 0.005% and 0.1% is charged on various types of contracts and documents.
+- Stamp tax at ad valorem basis of between 0.005% and 0.1% is charged on various types of contracts and documents.

 - Foreign tax credits can be claimed by tax-resident enterprises for foreign income tax paid overseas on income derived outside of China, subject to fulfilment of certain criteria prescribed.